- What happened to "dorms"?

 Do the residence halls remain open during holidays and breaks? | Back to top.

-Residence halls remain open during Thanksgiving and spring breaks.
-Each year certain residence halls will be open for winter break; students must sign up for winter break housing at the cost of $500.
-If students only need housing for winter intersession, there is a $250 charge.
+Housing Agreement start and end dates and the length of Agreement will be adjusted to align with the University academic calendar.
+Typically, residence halls remain open during spring break.
+Each year certain residence halls will be open for winter break; students wishing to remain on campus must sign up and pay an additional charge for for winter break housing.
 Hotel residents will pack their belongings and the University will store them over the winter break.

 What if I have a housing request based on medical needs? | Back to top.